 NCEA Level 3 Visual Arts Photography

 Visual Art in Year 13 covers a group of single subjects.
 Five single subjects are offered and students can enter up to two of these, or three at the discretion of the HOD.
-It is permissible to take one of the subjects only but it is recommended to take two if entry to university or polytechnic is intended.
 The subjects offered are: Design, Painting, Photography, Printmaking and Sculpture.

 NCEA Level 3

 Open entry.
 Students who have not taken Level 2 Photography will need to put in extra time in Term 1 to catch up on essential skills covered in the Year 12 course.
 Where a Level 2 Visual Arts External Standard has been attempted and not achieved, entry is at the discretion of the HOD.

 Contributions and Equipment/Stationery

 There is a cost of $44 which contributes toward basic materials and folio boards.
 Students will also need their own digital SLR or mirrorless camera, an SD card, USB storage and an A3 clearfile folder.
 Either a 1 TB external storage device or laptop is ideal.
 Students will need to purchase their own photographic paper available through the school; allow $70 for this over the year.